mikenrazy/Mikenrazy/README.md

 Future scope of Improvements:
     	OTP verification can be added to authenticate the user.
     	Data Sharing between police station can be incorporated.
-    	Wanted Criminal reward system can be added.
     	Chat Support Between Officers can be added.
     	Location of crime will be automatically detected just by pointing on the map.